Limulo/website-restyle2016/_posts/2016-10-22-linuxday2016-tangerine.md

 We have had some trouble using 3 relays with the Adafruit capboard and, ultimately with the mic also so we decided to simplify the station.

 ---

+## More

+* Check out our [LinuxDay 2016]({% post_url 2016-10-22-linuxday2016 %}) page if you need more information about the event and the other interactive installations.